kumleshkurre/Windows-Server-WDS-Windows-Deployment-Services-Setup-Guide/README.md

 Click Next (3 times)

-Select I will configure these options later
+Select No.I will configure these options later

 Finish the wizard